-Total Assets, combining the changes in the component assets, decreased in 2020 after an increase in 2019.
-The decrease in 2020 is a result of the decrease in capital assets, offset by the increase in current assets.
-The increase in 2019 is a result of the increase in capital assets offset by the decrease in current and noncurrent assets.
+Total Assets, combining the changes in the component assets, increased in 2021 after a decrease in 2020.
+The increase in 2021 relates mostly to the increase in current and other noncurrent assets during the year.
+The decrease in 2020 is a result of the decrease in capital assets, offset somewhat by the increase in current assets.

-Deferred Outflows increased in 2020 and 2019.
-The changes in each year relate entirely to variances from actuarial assumptions in the Washington State pension accounting and Other Postemployment Benefits (OPEB).
+Deferred Outflows decreased in 2021 following an increase in 2020.
+The changes in each year relate entirely to variances from actuarial assumptions in the Washington State pension accounting.
 Note 1, Significant Accounting Policies, and Note 8, Pension and Benefit Plans, discuss this topic in greater depth.